 6) Know Your Competition

 Would you open a coffee shop right across the street from another coffee shop?
-Not likely, but in the Internet age, you could have unknown competitors on the other side of the world.
+Not likely, but you could have unknown competitors on the other side of the world in the Internet age.

 Researching the competition is a normal part of a start-up business plan that needs to extend beyond existing competitors.
-You also need to be aware of the ease with which whatever you are planning to introduce to the market could be copied in the event you experience success.
+You also need to be aware of the ease with which whatever you are planning to introduce to the market could be copied if you experience success.

 7) Build a Minimum Viable Product